eduardoaosorio/interactive_form/README.md

 ## Description

-Small project to showcase form validations with plain JavaScript.
+Small project to showcase form interactivity and validations with plain JavaScript.

 ### About real-time validation user feedback